-- Choose the time: Estimate a time when the abuser will have the time and be sober enough for meaningful talk.
+- Choose the time: Estimate a period when the abuser will have the time and be sober enough for meaningful talk.
 Set the event for that time.
 Avoid a rushed talk or heavily drugged responder.

 - Choose the place: In most cases, the abuser’s home is chosen as the venue for the intervention, but it can be any private and quiet place, depending on circumstances.
-A therapeutic environment, like a rehab centre, is ideal, if it can be arranged.
+A therapeutic environment like a rehab centre is ideal, if it can be arranged.
 It’s clinical and authoritative setting inspires respect, calmness and trust.

 - Prepare the helpers: Arrange a meeting with the group members before the planned intervention.
 Inform everybody of all the details and what their roles will be.